SensiPeeps/skyleebot/README.md

 ### Database

 If you wish to use a database-dependent module (eg: locks, notes, userinfo, users, filters, welcomes), you'll need to have a database installed on your system.
-I use postgres, so I recommend using it for optimal compatibility.
+I am using ElephantSQL as of now, but Postgresql is the recommended choice for optimal compatibility if you have sudo superuser rights.

+#### ElephantSQL Setup

+For those who do not have access to sudo and superuser rights of the server you want to host Perry on, ElephantSQL is a good enough alternative with a limited free plan.
+In comparison to Postgresql, ElephantSQL hosts the database on a different server, whereas by using Postgresql you are directly putting the database in the host server for Perry to use.
+This method requires more steps.

+1. Sign up for an account.

+2. Choose your plan.
+You will get options to choose which region and which company to host the database server on.

+3. Create your instance.

+4.

+#### Postgres Setup
-In the case of postgres, this is how you would set up a the database on a debian/ubuntu system.
+In the case of Postgres, this is how you would set up a the database on a debian/ubuntu system.
 Other distributions may vary.

 - install postgresql:

+Debian/Ubuntu:\
-`sudo apt-get update && sudo apt-get install postgresql`
+`sudo apt-get update && sudo apt-get install postgresql`\
+Arch Linux:\
+`sudo pacman -Syu && sudo pacman -S postgresql`

 - change to the postgres user: